Emotional Investing Control

 • long-term strategy becomes more stable

-• stress is reduced significantly
+• stress is reduced because the process is clearer

 You stop reacting — and start executing.